DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 Tracer.Configure(settings);

-// All properties on Settings are now read-only
+// All properties on Tracer.Settings are now read-only
 // Tracer.Instance.Settings.TraceEnabled = false; // <- DOES NOT COMPILE
 ```

-Also note that transport related settings have been isolated in the `ExporterSettings`.
-It is still encapsulated in `TracerSettings`.
+### Exporter settings

+Exporter-related settings were grouped into the `TracerSettings.Exporter` property.

+csharp
+using Datadog.Trace;

+var settings = TracerSettings.FromDefaultSources();
+// settings.AgentUri = "http://localhost:8126";        // <- Delete this line
+settings.Exporter.AgentUri = "http://localhost:8126";  // <- Add this line

-### ADO.NET integrations can be disabled individually
+### Configure ADO.NET integrations individually

-In version 1.x, you could disable automatic instrumentation of all ADO.NET integrations using the `AdoNet` integration ID.
-From version 2.0, you can now also disable specific integrations using the following integration IDs:
+In version 1.x, you could configure automatic instrumentation of all ADO.NET integrations using the `AdoNet` integration ID.
+In version 2.0, you can now also disable specific integrations using the following integration IDs:

 * `MySql`
 * `Npgsql` (PostgreSQL)